CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step8.rst

 	hi <- data.frame(numbers = 1:26, letters, c("hey", "you"))

 What are the column headers?
-What happends when you do the following?
+What happens when you do the following?

 .. code-block:: R
 	hola <- data.frame(1:26, letters, words = "hey", "you")